DavidKinder/Windows-Inform7/README.md

 Start Visual Studio, open the solution "\<root>/Adv/Inform7/Inform7/Inform7.sln", then build and run the "Inform7" project.

-To build the interpreters that drive the "Story" tab, in Visual Studio open the solution "\<root>/Adv/Inform7/Interpreters/Interpreters.sln", then build projects it contains.
+To build the interpreters that drive the "Story" tab, in Visual Studio open the solution "\<root>/Adv/Inform7/Interpreters/Interpreters.sln", then build the projects it contains.